nicoguaro/nicoguaro.github.io/posts/isometric_inkscape.rst

    \begin{bmatrix} a &c &e\\ b &d &f\\ 0 &0 &1\end{bmatrix}\, ,

 that uses `homogeneous coordinates <https://en.wikipedia.org/wiki/Homogeneous_coordinates>`__.
-So, one can just press ``Shift + Ctrl + M`` and type the components of the matrices obtaines above for :math:`a`, :math:`b`, :math:`c`, and :math:`d`; leaving :math:`e` and :math:`f` as zero.
+So, one can just press ``Shift + Ctrl + M`` and type the components of the matrices obtained above for :math:`a`, :math:`b`, :math:`c`, and :math:`d`; leaving :math:`e` and :math:`f` as zero.